All Episodes

 That's his mindset.

-And you get a lot of people in New York who believe that with passion, you cannot have a fair trial in New York.
+And you get a lot of people in New York who believe that with passion.

 All right.

-So but you do think it'll be overturned on appeal, but that judge would be facing the same potential criticism, ostraciz being ostracized, all of the all of that is true.
+But you do think it'll be overturned on appeal, but that judge would be facing the same potential criticism, being ostracized.

-You you defended the principle.
+You defended the principle.

-You defended the constitution.
+You defended the Constitution.

-When you're a lawyer, you have to be realist, and you have to ask yourself what kind of arguments can I make that will appeal to twelve jurors who voted for the So the best can I say this, and I don't want to put words in your mouth, that the best hope Donald Trump would have with a New York City jury is a hung jury that you know one or two people uh just not going to be convinced.
+So the best, can I say this, and I don't want to put words in your mouth, that the best hope Donald Trump would have with a New York City jury is a hung jury that one or two people are just not going to be convinced?

-I mean, because there's so much well, first of all, the statute of limitations, I think by any objective measure has passed.
+Now, first of all, the statute of limitations, I think, by any objective measure has passed.

-Uh we know New York state law, this is a misdemeanor.
+We know New York state law, this is a misdemeanor.

 The DOJ looked into it.

-Yeah, but by the way, he has leaked to the New York Times uh one of the bases, which is even weaker than the Stormy Daniels.
+Yeah, but by the way, he has leaked to the New York Times one of the bases, which is even weaker than the Stormy Daniels.

-The New York Times had a story the other day saying, aha, now we really have Trump, because the reason that he filed this false corporate statement was because he was planning two, three years in the future that maybe he would cheat on his taxes by taking the hundred and thirty thousand dollars as a business expense rather than a personal expense, even though he didn't do it.
+Because the reason that he filed this false corporate statement was because he was planning two, three years in the future that maybe he would cheat on his taxes by taking the $130,000 as a business expense rather than a personal expense, even though he didn't do it.

-That's one of the theories now that he was planning to cheat on his taxes for a nickel based on Donald Trump's net worth for a nickel uh in a couple of years.
+That's one of the theories now that he was planning to cheat on his taxes for a nickel based on Donald Trump's net worth for a nickel in a couple of years.

 It's just absurd.